/ Press Release

-This year’s class of RSLC Student Fellows will take on projects that address a range of access-to-justice issues.
-Some of these projects include:
+This year’s class of RSLC Student Fellows will take on projects that address a range of access-to-justice issues, including:

-Launched in 2016, RSLC Student Fellows have helped increase access to justice for thousands of individuals living in rural communities.
-In 2021, law students in the program collectively contributed 10,746 hours to help rural communities, with 4,492 hours spent on direct legal services.
-These Student Fellows also participated in 154 outreach events, created or expanded more than 170 collaborations with community partners, and provided legal information to more than 900 individuals.
+In 2022, RSLC Student Fellows collectively contributed 11,888 hours to help rural communities, with 4,510 hours spent on direct legal services.
+These Student Fellows also participated in 177 outreach events, created or expanded more than 129 collaborations with community partners, and provided legal information to more than 3,000 individuals.

 To learn more about the Rural Summer Legal Corps, visit here.